 Yesterday, I gave a talk on how I use Docker to deploy applications at Clermont’ech API Hour #12, a French local developer group.
 I explained how to create a simple yet robust infrastructure to deploy a web application and a few services with zero downtime.

-The ELK Stack
+The ELK stack

 $ docker run -d -v /data --name dataelk busybox